gregartist/ga-basic-slider/README.md

 ```
 gaBasicSlider adds the minimum amount of CSS to position the slides on top of each other and too animate between them. *Note* I'm using **hardware accelerated CSS for animation**, and fallback to jQuery animation for older browsers.

-At this point we can turn the slider on with the following javascript.
+At this point we can turn the slider on with the following JavaScript.

 ```html
 <script>